isg-software/progresspie/README.md

       return $.fn.progressPie.colorByPercent(p);
     }

-#### valueAdapters and double pies
+#### valueAdapters and double/multiple pies

-If the source value to be visualized as filled circle (pie) is not a percent value (0..100), you may write your own adapter function for mapping the actual values (any string) to a percent number.
+If the source value to be visualized as filled circle (pie) is not a percent value (0..100), you may write your own adapter function for mapping the actual values (any string) to a percent number (any number in [0..100], may be int or float).
 This mapping might be of arithmetic nature (e.g. converting a value of 0 to 60 minutes into a percent number) or of syntactic nature (e.g. extracting a percent number out of a string also containing other characters)—or both.
 Use the `valueAdapter` option (see above) to specify your adapter function.
-(Default is `parseInt`, i.e. a function simply interpeting a string like "100" as a (decimal integer) number.
+(The default value adapter is a function returning any number input unchanged, parsing any string input via `parseFloat`, and otherwise returning 0.)

 If you want to display _two_ values in one graphic (e.g. hours and minutes), that's also possible—not as simple to read/understand at first glance, though.
-Use the `inner` option (see above) to specify that and how the second, inner pie should be generated.
+Use the `inner` option (see above) to specify that and how a second, inner pie should be generated.
+By adding yet another `inner` options into the first `inner` option, you may even add a third value and so on.

 The examples page `examples.html` contains demonstrations for both options.